cybergarage/mupnp/doc/mupnpcproguide.md

 For MacOSX, I have released the wrapper class for Objective-C onCocoa.
 Currently, the framework supports only basic functions of the control point.
 Please use the standard C library for if you have to use all functions of mUPnP for C.

 # 3 Device

+This section describes how to create your UPnP™ device using mUPnP for C.

 ## 3.1 Class Overview